 Select Wines

-The 2015 Clos du Val Petit Verdot, Napa Valley (a rare 100% wine of this varietal for a Napa based producer) is noticeably dark ruby/purple in the glass; briary and savory with lots of red fruit on the bouquet and some floral undertones as well as a hint of milk chocolate as the wine opens.
+The 2015 Clos du Val Petit Verdot, Napa Valley (a rare 100% wine of this varietal for a Napa based producer) is noticeably dark ruby/purple in the glass; it is briary and savory with lots of red fruit on the bouquet and some floral undertones as well as a hint of milk chocolate as the wine opens.
 Shows dark fruit on the palate including blackberry and plum – this wine is dense; it has a certain ‘stuffing’ if you will.
-Well textured the tannins are still a bit tight in their youth – they linger along with hints of cedar, darker spices and plenty of fruit on the long finish.
+Well textured the tannins are still a bit tight in their youth and they linger along with hints of cedar, darker spices and plenty of fruit on the long finish.
 Also noteworthy, the wine features excellent acidity.

 The 2013 Clos du Val Estate SVS (special vineyard select) Cabernet Sauvignon is blended with 7% Merlot.
 Very approachable in its youth, one drinks this wine without analyzing it to closely, it is simply fun to consume.
 Plenty of bright berry fruit aromas – blueberry, blackberry and even a touch of boysenberry aromas show on the bouquet.
 Juicy on the palate this wine is all about the fruit rather than any secondary characteristics from the oak aging.
 Features supple tannins which are slightly earthy in nature.